How to Grow a Lumberjack Beard (2023 Style Guide)

 Avoid Harsh Chemicals

-Some beard washes and shampoos have harmful chemicals and toxins, such as sodium laureth sulfate, parabens, formaldehyde, and polyethylene glycols.
-You’ll need to avoid these ingredients if you’re struggling with beard acne or dry skin.
+Some beard washes and shampoos have harmful chemicals and toxins, such as sodium laureth sulfate, parabens, formaldehyde, and polyethylene glycol.
+You must avoid these ingredients if you struggle with beard acne or dry skin.

 Photo of author